npfrazier/JuliaHOPSPACK/README.md

 It is probably convenient to grab the contents of the new_executable folder which has an outline for completing the process.
 Open "run-file.jl" which has a first script to get Julia v0.040 ready to run build-executable and a second script that builds the executable.
 More details later.  <a name="todo"></a>

+DISCLAIMER: This worked for me on Windows 8 with Julia v0.040-dev.

 ## ONGOING/TODO: